Transport in Karnataka

 Karnataka, a state in South India has a well-developed transport system.
 Its capital city, Bengaluru is well-connected by air to domestic and international destinations and the Kempegowda International Airport (KIA) in the city is one of the busiest airports in India.
 It was also the headquarters of the airlines Air Deccan and Kingfisher Airlines.
 The road transport is also well developed in the state with many National and State highways providing means for fast transportation.
 The headquarters of the South-Western Railway division of Indian Railways is located at Hubballi and this division governs most of the railway network in the state.
 Konkan Railway which passes along the coastal region of the state is considered one of the toughest engineering projects being undertaken in India till date.
 Buses, cars and trains are the means of transport for moving across distant places in Karnataka.
-For transportation within the city or town limits; motorbikes, cars, autorickshaws and buses are used.
+For transportation within the city or town limits; motorbikes, cars, Kannada States autorickshaws and buses are used.
 With the advent of low-cost airlines, many people are choosing to travel via air as well.